3Easy/vdub/README.md

 Inspired by Craig Sharkie’s [vw + vh === vnice](http://webdirections.org/respond16/speakers/craig-sharkie.html) talk at Respond16, in turn inspired by Mike Riethmuller’s blog post circa 2015 entitled [Precise Control Responsive Typography](http://madebymike.com.au/writing/precise-control-responsive-typography/), here’s my shot at a viewport scalable type mixin `@mixin vdub`.

+In a nutshell, this will give you fluid typography that scales depending on the size of the viewport.
+In detail, your base type sizes will scale fluidly from 12px to 24px between viewport sizes of 400px and 1200px.
+Plus you can supply your own arguments and override those values.

 ## Requirements

 - [Sass](https://github.com/sass/sass) 3.4+ or [LibSass](https://github.com/sass/libsass) 3.1+